 Includes 3 standards that support outcomes where consumers receive and experience services in the least restrictive and safe manner through restraint minimisation.

-Standards applicable to this service fully attained. --- --
+Standards applicable to this service fully attained.

 The service provider is maintaining a restraint free environment.
+On the day of audit there were five residents using enablers to assist them with mobilising.